exposit/dw-playbooks/_posts/plebpublishing/heroesofsteam/2018-01-11-the-rocketeer.md

 source: Pleb Publishing
 source-url: http://drivethrurpg.com/browse/pub/6168/Pleb-Publishing

-excerpt: '"What could go wrong when you are strapped to a rocket?"'
+excerpt: What could go wrong when you are strapped to a rocket?

 categories:
 - fighter